Flashbots & MEVs: A Beginner’s Guide

 By using the techniques discussed above either individually or in combination (in the case of sandwich attacks), arbitrage bots can manipulate someone into paying much more than they intended.
 In the end, MEV levies an invisible tax on the user- reaching thousands of dollars in some cases.

 However, this does not only affect users of a blockchain.
 MEVs are contributing to network congestion, chain congestion, and arbitrarily high gas fees all across Ethereum.
-At a protocol level, MEVs creates an issue of consensus stability as well.
+At a protocol level, MEVs create an issue of consensus stability as well.
 If MEV becomes larger than the block rewards, miners gain an incentive to reorder transactions in previous blocks for profit instead of continuing with honest mining.

 Moreover, the blockchain may even experience a centralization of power within particular traders and miners.
 This could prove disastrous for Ethereum in the long run, putting the core values of blockchain in jeopardy.